Ronald03/log_analysis/README.md

 - The program will create a .txt file on the same directory where the program file is located

 ### Notes
-> No VIEWS are needed to run this code, every result has been accomplished with one query
+> No VIEWS are needed to run this code; every result has been accomplished with one query

 ## License
 This is .....**free to the public!**